GO-NeRF: Generating Objects in Neural Radiance Fields for Virtual Reality Content Creation: Method

 \section{Method}

-\textbf{Overview.} This section presents our pipeline for generating a virtual object within a given 3D NeRF-based scene from an input text prompt.
-It begins with creating a 3D bounding box to define the modification region.
-This process can be automated by clicking three points on the rendered images using our interface (Sec.~\ref{sec: boudning_box}).
-Next, we introduce a compositional rendering pipeline (Sec.~\ref{sec: rendering_pipeline}) for object generation in the scene radiance field.
-Specifically, we render the scene radiance field into RGB-D images from predefined perspectives; the novel object is generated by optimizing the object NeRF in the 3D box.
-To obtain final renderings, the object and scene are composited conditioning on pre-rendered RGB-D images and optimized opacity maps.
-Finally, we describe our elaborately designed loss functions and training strategies (Sec.~\ref{sec: loss}), which guide the optimization process and ensure harmonious object generation in the scene.
-An overview of our method is shown in Fig.~\ref{fig:pipeline}.
+\textbf{Overview.} We propose \emph{Go-NeRF}, a method designed to generate virtual objects within an established NeRF-based 3D scene based on a given text prompt.
+An overview of our pipeline is shown in \cref{fig:pipeline}.
+The initial step involves creating a 3D bounding box to identify the modification regions.
+This process is made easier by enabling users to select three points on the rendered images via our user-friendly interface (Sec.~\ref{sec: boudning_box}).
+Next, we introduce a compositional rendering pipeline (Sec.~\ref{sec: rendering_pipeline}) for the generation and integration of objects within the 3D scene.
+The core strategy involves decoupling object and scene rendering to enhance flexibility and merging them using a 3D-aware opacity map to handle occlusions effectively. we devise effective loss functions and training strategies (Sec.~\ref{sec: loss}) to direct the optimization process and enable the generation of objects that seamlessly integrate with the scene.